yamchips/issue-tracker/Learning-notes.md

 Google cloud console settings need to change because we use localhost:3000 as our website name, we need to change it to the deployed address.

 Update OAuth 2.0 Client ID, Authorized JavaScript origins and Authorized redirect URIs, add our new website.

+**Why foreign keys are avoided in cloud DBs like PlanetScale/Aiven**

+✅ Horizontal Scaling
+Definition: Distributing data across multiple servers (shards) to handle more traffic.

+Issue with FKs: Foreign keys enforce integrity across tables—this becomes difficult if related records are on different shards.
+Validating or cascading actions (like deletions) would require cross-node communication, which hurts performance and reliability.

+✅ Branching Workflows
+Definition: Similar to Git branches, PlanetScale lets you create DB schema branches and merge them later.

+FK Conflict Risk: Schema changes like foreign key constraints can cause merge conflicts or schema locks, breaking safe continuous delivery pipelines.

+✅ Asynchronous Replication
+Definition: Data is copied to replicas with a delay.

+FK Problem: A parent record might not yet exist on a replica when a child is inserted—causing FK violation even though the write order is valid on the primary.
+This breaks replication.

+🟡 So, to maximize safety and scalability, hosted cloud databases often disable foreign keys and expect applications to enforce referential integrity in code.

+**Referential Integrity**

+Referential integrity ensures that relationships between tables remain consistent.

+If we want to delete an user, we need to either delete the related field in Session, Account, Authenticator, Issue or update them to null.

+**distributed and non-distributed database**

+A non-distributed database runs on a single server or a tightly controlled cluster where:

+All data is stored in one place (or a few tightly coupled replicas).

+Foreign key constraints, transactions, and joins are all handled reliably.

+Examples:

+Local MySQL/PostgreSQL instance

+Amazon RDS MySQL/PostgreSQL (standard)

+Google Cloud SQL (standard)

+Supabase (PostgreSQL)

+✅ Pros:

+Strong consistency

+Full relational features (FKs, ACID transactions)

+Simpler logic

+❌ Cons:

+Harder to scale horizontally

+Limited performance under very high loads

+A distributed database spreads your data across multiple machines (nodes/shards) to:

+Handle more users

+Serve global regions

+Support higher availability and performance

+🔁 Horizontal scaling is the key here:
+You don’t just increase RAM/CPU (vertical scaling).

+Instead, you add more database nodes and split your data across them.

+**MySQL, PostgreSQL and foreign key**

+Whether a database supports foreign key depends on the type of database deployment, distributed or non-distributed, not the database engine (MySQL or PostgreSQL).

 ## Further work